 Policy and Practice Manager (Homeless Link)

-Laura works to strengthen the link between the policy and practice elements of the coalition ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people with multiple needs.
+Laura works to strengthen the link between the policy and practice elements of the coalition ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people facing multiple disadvantage.

 Laura has experience of delivering a number of voluntary sector roles across welfare and housing advice, education support for children and young people and policy.
 Laura worked with East European Roma communities for six years before joining MEAM and previously worked for an Ethnic Minority and Traveller Achievement Service within a rural local authority.